Guideb/reproducer/readme.md

 > mvn compile quarkus:dev

-The kogito process uses the port 8080, make sur it is not already in use.
+The kogito process uses the port 8080, make sure it is not already in use.

 The kogito process is very simple, it takes an int and create a string the size of the int and print it.
 It then stop and try to get persisted in infinispan.
 Using any number above 32765 is going to trigger the bug.